Microsoft encourages PC users to sign in to Windows 10 with a Microsoft account instead of a local user account.

 Step 2: Change the View by to Small icons.
 Click on User Accounts to open the User Accounts window.

-Step 3: Here, click Manage another account link, even if you want to change or remove the password of the current account.
+Step 3: Here, click the Manage another account link, even if you want to change or remove the password of the current account.

 Step 4: Click on the local account name whose password you want to change or remove.
 If an account is local, the same will show up just below the account name.